Foreign relations of Northern Cyprus: Equatorial Guinea

 In 2011 and 2012, the then President of Northern Cyprus Derviş Eroğlu and President of Equatorial Guinea Teodoro Obiang Nguema Mbasogo held meetings in New York, US.

 France

 In 2023, the president of Northern Cyprus, Ersin Tatar, strongly protested France's naval base in the southern part of the island of Cyprus which Northern Cyprus considers illegal.

+On 10 December, 2025, The Court of Aix-En-Provence rejected the Republic of Cyprus' extradition request of a Turkish Cypriot national with the reasoning that the European law does not apply in Northern Cyprus, and the courts of the Republic of Cyprus are not in a position to enforce laws in Northern Cyprus.
+On 18 December 2025, The French Public Prosecutor's Office rejected the Republic of Cyprus' appeal.
+On 21.01.2026, France's Court of Cassation (Cour de Cassation) rejected the Republic of Cyprus' appeal.

+On 28 April 2026, TRNC Prime Minister Ünal Üstel condemned plans to deploy French soldiers to southern Cyprus, calling the move "extremely dangerous, provocative and unacceptable" and warning it could severely damage the island's peace and stability.

 The Gambia

 In 2022, the President of Northern Cyprus, Ersin Tatar, received the Vice President of The Gambia, Badara Alieu Joof, who invited President Tatar to The Gambia.

 Germany

 Although Germany does not maintain official relations with Northern Cyprus, it has wide-ranging contact with representatives of the Turkish Cypriots.

 Greece

 In 2014, the-then Turkish Cypriot negotiator Kudret Özersay and his delegation was received by the Secretary General of the Greek Foreign Ministry, Anastasios Mitsialis.

 Guinea

 In 2008, the minister of Economy, Finance and Planning of Guinea, Ousmane Doré, visited Northern Cyprus and met with Turgay Avcı, the then minister of Foreign Affairs of Northern Cyprus.